Institutional abuse lawyers

 With office locations in Brisbane, Logan, Ipswich, Gold Coast, Sunshine Coast and Toowoomba, you can easily meet with us in person.
 We also provide online or phone consultations, and can even come to you if needed.

-Or call 1300 11 GAIN for free and speak to a specialist abuse lawyer today.
+Or call 1300 11 GAIN for free and speak to a specialist institutional abuse lawyer today.

 QLS Accredited Specialist in Personal Injury